oeoeoe/GoodVibrations/How.md

 ## Future Work
 An interactive prototype is now being developed.
 Futher refinement of functions and design may be coming.

-### these are the functions of the apps that we aim to create
+### These are the functions of the apps that we aim to create
 - [ ] Starting the app
 - [ ] Navigate between views
 - [ ] Tap a message